Display installed pip packages and their update status..

 pip install pip-check

-$ pip-check # If your terminal does not support the table lines, # you can show an ASCII table: $ pip-check --ascii # You can specify the pip executable: $ pip-check --cmd=pip3 # List only packages that are not dependencies of installed packages: $ pip-check --not-required # Some packages have ridiculous long versions.
-To show them: $ pip-check --full-version # Do not show packages where their version is up to date: $ pip-check --hide-unchanged # Show only packages which were installed in the user space: $ pip-check --user # Do not show packages that are installed outside the current virtualenv: $ pip-check --local
+$ pip-check # If your terminal does not support the table lines, # you can show an ASCII table $ pip-check --ascii # You can specify the pip executable $ pip-check --cmd=pip3 # List only packages that are not dependencies of installed packages. $ pip-check --not-required # Some packages have ridiculous long versions.
+To admire them: $ pip-check --full-version # Do not show packages where their version is up to date: $ pip-check --hide-unchanged # Show the pip command to update all major/minor packages $ pip-check --show-update

 Minor UI improvements.

 Complete new architecture.
 It now calls pip directly and parses it output which should be more reliable.

 It’s also using distutils for the version comparision now, which is more reliable as well.

 - v0.1 (2016-02-06):

 Very first version, and yet with very limited features.